minhvo-dev/Data-Structures-and-Algorithms-in-CPP/README.md

 </details>

 ### Setup
-There are five different generated list for each type of input.
-Each list is run once and the average result is calculated.
+There are five different generated lists for each type of inputs.
+Each list is run once and the average of five results is calculated.

-To measure the running time, `std::chrono::high_resolution_clock` from C++ standard library is called before and after a sorting function call.
+To measure the running time, `std::chrono::high_resolution_clock` from C++ standard library is called before and after a sorting function's call.

 All the tests were run in a laptop with CPU of **1.8 Ghz** (no boosting technology).

 ### Results
-Execution time are given in **microseconds**.
+Execution times are given in **microseconds**.

 #### Heap sort
 - Small keys